 - Can include brand history to build more connection with the customer

 Finally, although A+ Content is not indexed by Amazon itself, it is indexable by other search engines such as Google, so it can help with SEO.

 Despite its advantages, not all sellers have A+ Content on their listing.
-The most likely reason is that they’re not qualified for the feature.
-We’ve studied over 100 listings and only 45% of the brands are using EBC.
+The most likely reason is that they’re not qualified for the feature and/or they haven't spent the time to build it out.
+We studied over 100 listings and only 45% of the brands are using EBC.